lhuanyu/GPTMessage/README.md

 # GPTMessage
-A SwiftUI app demonstrating ChatGPT and DALL·E with an iMessage-like UI for iOS and macOS.
+A SwiftUI app demonstrating how ChatGPT interacts with DALL·E and HuggingFace models for iOS and macOS.

 This is what the app looks like on iOS:
 <p float="left">